 Unless otherwise stated, the prerequisite for 300- and 400-level courses is junior standing or higher or permission of the instructor.

-The major's interdisciplinary structure gives students the unique opportunity to meet the expectations of graduate admissions committees and prospective employers by demonstrating specialized knowledge in a field of study and general training in a broad liberal arts curriculum.
-An African American Studies major is an ideal major or second major for those who desire to attend graduate school and professional programs in the following areas: law, education, English, economics, business management, social work, sports management, publishing, public health, sociology, film studies, psychology, city planning, public administration, political science, history, art, ethnic studies, public relations, communications, and the foreign service advanced degrees.
-American Studies majors teach in secondary schools, junior colleges, and universities and work for historical commissions, arts alliances, museums, libraries, and the private sector.
+The major gives students the unique opportunity to meet the expectations of graduate admissions committees and prospective employers by demonstrating specialized knowledge in a field of study and general training in a broad liberal arts curriculum that considers some of the most important ideals of the society, social relations and institutional development.
+An African American Studies major is an exceptional major or second major for those who desire to attend graduate school and professional programs in the following areas: law, education, English, economics, business management, social work, sports management, publishing, public health, sociology, film studies, psychology, city planning, public administration, political science, history, art, ethnic studies, public relations, communications, and the foreign service.
+African American majors upon graduation teach and work in administration in secondary schools, junior colleges, and universities, and work for historical commissions, arts alliances, museums, libraries, and at all levels of government.
+Many majors work in the not for profit sector, in the private sector, and have successful careers in the corporate business environment.

 Types of Jobs Accepted

-Recent graduates have accepted jobs in both city and federal government; they work in secondary education, journalism, public relations and advertising, business, have become successful artists, and have gone on to attend prestigious graduate school programs in a range of fields.
+Recent graduates have accepted jobs in both city and federal government; they work in secondary education, journalism, public relations and advertising, business, have become successful artists, work in private corporations, and have gone on to attend prestigious graduate school programs in a range of fields.

 Jobs of Experienced Alumni

-Jobs held by alumni include attorney, teacher, journalist, retail manager, public relations and advertising executive, fiction writer, poet, performance artist, television and film actor, website developer and social media consultant, social worker, guidance counselor, corporate executive, and professional musician.
+Jobs held by alumni include attorney, teacher, journalist, retail manager, public relations and advertising executive, fiction writer, poet, performance artist, television and film actor, website developer and social media consultant, not for profit organization director, university professor, social worker, guidance counselor, corporate executive, and professional musician.

 Learn more about opportunities in this field at the Career Center